abhisheshpal/New_hmm_2019/rasberry_gazebo/README.md

 You will probably need a mid range GPU or better to run this simulation properly.

-I am currently spawing Thorvald into the world using the following (probably outdated) method.
+I am currently spawing Thorvald into the world using the following (possibly outdated) method.
 Open a second terminal:
 $ roslaunch thorvald_bringup thorvald_ii_4wd4ws_slim_sim.launch
 Open a third terminal: